Kaggle

 Kaggle is a data science competition platform and online community for data scientists and machine learning practitioners under Google LLC.
 Kaggle enables users to find and publish datasets, explore and build models in a web-based data science environment, work with other data scientists and machine learning engineers, and enter competitions to solve data science challenges.
+Kaggle has also facilitated the use of unethical and unreliable data in medical research.

 History

 Kaggle was founded by Anthony Goldbloom in April 2010.
 Jeremy Howard, one of the first Kaggle users, joined in November 2010 and served as the President and Chief Scientist.
 Also on the team was Nicholas Gruen serving as the founding chair.
 In 2011, the company raised $12.5 million and Max Levchin became the chairman.
 On March 8, 2017, Fei-Fei Li, Chief Scientist at Google, announced that Google was acquiring Kaggle.

 In June 2017, Kaggle surpassed 1 million registered users, and as of October 2023, it has over 15 million users in 194 countries.

 In 2022, founders Goldbloom and Hamner stepped down from their positions and D. Sculley became the CEO.

 In February 2023, Kaggle introduced Models, allowing users to discover and use pre-trained models through deep integrations with the rest of Kaggle’s platform.

 In April 2025, Kaggle partnered with Wikimedia Foundation.